omniscale/imposm3/README.md

 There are a few features we like to see in Imposm 3:

-* Automatic download and import of differential files
 * Support for other projections than EPSG:3857 or EPSG:4326
-* Improved integration with tile servers (expiration of updated tiles)
 * Custom field/filter functions
 * Official releases with binaries for more platforms